Prospects for direct searches for light Higgs bosons at the ILC with 250 GeV: Introduction

-In the current paper we study the sensitivity of the ILC in its first stage of $\sqrt{s}=250$~GeV cms energy to such light Higgs bosons far below the LEP limit.
-Due to the clean environment, the low beamstahlung, the precise knowledge on the beam energy and the availability of polarized beams, the ILC is perfectly suited to be sensitive to such light additional Higgs bosons.
+In the current paper we study the sensitivity of searches at the ILC in its first stage of $\sqrt{s}=250$~GeV centre-of-mass energy for light additional Higgs bosons with masses below the one of the observed signal at 125~GeV.
+Due to the clean environment and consequently a very favourable signal-to-background ratio for the prospective integrated luminosity, the low beamstahlung, the precise knowledge of the beam energy and the availability of polarised beams, the ILC has a high physics potential in the direct search for such light additional Higgs bosons.
+We perform a generator-level extrapolation of the limits obtained at LEP to the ILC case, both for the search for the $\phi \to b \bar b$ final state and for the decay-mode independent recoil technique (the latter was pioneered at LEP by the OPAL collaboration~\cite{Abbiendi:2002qp} and forms the basis for the total cross-section measurement for $Zh(125)$ production at future $e^+e^-$ colliders).

-The two main production processes for Higgs bosons are Higgs-strahlung ($e^+e^-\to H/\phi Z$), dominant at lower masses and energies, and via $WW$-fusion ($e^+e^-\to H \nu \bar{\nu}$) dominant at higher Higgs masses and cms energies.
-In the current study, we concentrate therefore on the Higgs-strahlung process and use two approaches: we either study the Higgs decay process $H\to b \bar{b}$ and use the $Z$-decay into $\mu^+\mu^-$ for validation (perfomed at LEP) or use the recoil method and expoit only the $Z$-decays, here $Z\to \mu^+\mu^-$, (perfomed at the OPAL experience).
+The two main production processes for a neutral Higgs boson at the ILC are Higgs-strahlung ($e^+e^-\to (H/\phi) Z$), dominant at lower masses and lower collider energies, and $WW$-fusion ($e^+e^-\to (H\phi) \nu \bar{\nu}$), dominant at higher Higgs masses and higher collider energies.
+In the current study, we therefore focus on the Higgs-strahlung process, for which we investigate the $\phi \to b \bar b$ channel as well as the recoil method, where only the leptonic $Z$-boson decays are utilised for the reconstruction of the final state (in our study we have concentrated on the $Z\to \mu^+\mu^-$ decay).
+We first validate our approach with the LEP results and then perform an extrapolation to the case of the ILC.
+The present paper builds up on a preliminary study that was carried out in Ref.~\cite{Drechsel:2018mgd}, see also Ref.~\cite{georg-mext}.

-As criteria whether a light Higgs boson is accessible, the statistical method $S_{95}$ has been applied for the two approaches, the details are explained in Sect.~\ref{sec:2}.
-In Sect.~\ref{sec:3} the method is validated with the results obtained at LEP and in Sect.~\ref{sec:4} the discovery potential of the ILC for such light Higgs bosons is discussed.
-Conclusions are given in Sec.~\ref{sec:5}.
+The paper is organised as follows.
+The adopted statistical method is described in Sect.~\ref{sec:2}.
+In Sect.~\ref{sec:3} the method is validated with the results obtained at LEP, and in Sect.~\ref{sec:4} the sensitivity of the ILC searches for light Higgs bosons is discussed.
+Our conclusions are given in Sec.~\ref{sec:5}.